 As Olympics Open, Meet 6 Alum Athletes Going for Gold

-The pandemic-delayed international spectacle will look uniquely different amid new health and safety protocols to limit COVID’s spread.
+The pandemic-delayed international spectacle looks uniquely different amid new health and safety protocols to limit COVID’s spread.
 Still, alums Abby Gustaitis ’13, a Team USA rugby player; Thea LaFond ’15, a Team Dominica triple jumper; Chioma Onyekwere ’16, a Team Nigeria discus thrower; Diandra Tchatchouang, a Team France basketball player; and field hockey players Grace Balsdon of Team Great Britain and Nike Lorenz of Team Germany are all vying for a place on the podium.

 Whether taking up their sport for the first time on campus, or balancing plans to wed at Memorial Chapel with elite training throughout the pandemic, each made their way from the University of Maryland to the pinnacle of athletic competition: